 5 Weekend Upgrades for Your Pontoon Boat

 Congratulations, you arguably own the coolest boat on the water.
-Many feel that nothing is more dependable, durable or flexible than the pontoon boat, and I personally feel the same.
+Many feel that nothing is more dependable, durable or flexible than the pontoon boat.
+I personally feel the same.

 Magma Charcoal Grill

 Yeah, I know, your boat probably already has a radio.
 However, there are tunes, and then there are Boss Audio tunes.
-We are Americans after all, and when it comes to music we don't go halfway.
+We are Americans after all.
+When it comes to music, we don't go halfway.

-This means water-resistant if not waterproof, UV-resistant and anti-corrosion components from your deck to your speakers.
-When I say "deck" here, this does not mean the deck of your boat we are talking about the head unit for your audio empire.
-However, while these are the basics for all components of the system, it is still not the total system these days.
+This means water-resistant, if not waterproof, UV-resistant and anti-corrosion components from your deck to your speakers.
+When I say "deck" here, this does not mean the deck of your boat.
+We're talking about the head unit for your audio empire.
+However, while these are the basics for all components of the system, it's still not the total system these days.

-Today the options are limitless.
-From satellite radio to iPod connections to amplifiers and subwoofers, you have it all available to you today.
-If you like to be on the water but not hear the water or if you just want to let everyone know you are coming then play it loud.
+Today, the options are limitless.
+From satellite radio to iPod connections to amplifiers and subwoofers, you have it all available to you.
+If you like to be on the water but not hear the water, or if you just want to let everyone know you're coming then play it loud.

 The Power Inverter

-Well, we have done it now, and it may be obvious I'm techy.
-We opened Pandora's box when we started talking about electronics.
-It doesn't stop with your tunes.
-That is why the next item on important to me because I always have more gear.
+That's why the next item is important to me since I always have more gear.
 Now, I can see some of you looking at me like the RCA dog and asking, "what is a power inverter?"

 To put it simply, your phone, iPod and notebook computer, among other equipment, are made to be plugged into a wall, not a boat.
 So, a power inverter is just a device that wires into your boats electrical system to give you real outlets.